OGGM/community/welcome.md

 # {octicon}`home` OGGM community

-OGGM is the Open Global Glacier Model, an open-source project ([oggm.org](https://oggm.org)).
+The Open Global Glacier Model ([oggm.org](https://oggm.org)) is an open-source glacier model and community.

-This webpage documents many aspects related to its governance, and the values shared by its community of users.
+This webpage documents OGGM's purpose, team and governance.

 ```{tableofcontents}
 ```